ishu9bansal/ideone/index.md

 Pick any of the [issues](https://github.com/ishu9bansal/ideone/issues) listed in the repo or add some new code.

-If you have some suggestions or just want to chat :bowtie: [mail me](mailto:ishubansal1400@gmail.com)
+If you have some suggestions or just want to chat :D mail me @ ishubansal1400@gmail.com